RISD believes the well-being of its staff is tied to a careful

 A reduced summer hours schedule is established by the department with the approval of the immediate supervisor.

-- The employee initiates a request for flexible work arrangement by completing the Summer Reduced Hours Form.
+- The staff member initiates a request for flexible work arrangement by completing the Summer Reduced Hours Form.

 - If the reduction of hours is approved, the supervisor forwards the approved form to Human Resources for processing.

-- The employee is responsible for contacting the Benefits Administrator to make arrangements for payment of their monthly rate premium for benefits such as Optional Life Insurance, Health, Dental, Vision, and Long-Term Disability, if applicable.
+- The staff member is responsible for contacting the Benefits Administrator to make arrangements for payment of their monthly rate premium for benefits such as Optional Life Insurance, Health, Dental, Vision, and Long-Term Disability, if applicable.

 How to Request a Flexible Work Arrangement